dmckinley3/oa02-in-class-build-1/README.md

 **You must be present in class in order to receive a grade for this assessment.
 Labs that do not follow best naming practices, or do not validate, will receive a 0.
 Late submissions will not be accepted!**

-**You must be present, and stay, in class in order to receive a grade for this assessment.**
+**You must be present, and stay, in class until your build is comlete in order to receive a grade for this assessment.**

 **Commits to GitHub Classroom after the due date will NOT be graded!**